 Microwave barrier for contactless detection of dry bulk solids in containers, in pipes or in shafts

-- With process adapter up to 220 °C and 20 bar pressure possible
+- Can be used with adapter up to 220 °C and 20 bar

 - Can be used up to a profile of 25 m (larger profiles on request)

 - Compact device, no additional evaluation unit needed

 - Extra short sensor with separate evaluation unit for EX-Zones

 The ProGap 2.0 microwave barrier is a universal sensor with a flexible range of applications, consisting of a transmitter and receiver on the basis of the latest microwave technology.
 It is used to detect the limit level of dry bulk solids of all types or to position objects.

 The microwave barrier is a contactless measuring procedure.

 It can be installed in containers, pipelines, shafts or free-fall sections.
 The range is 0.1 ...
 25 m.
 Larger ranges can also be realised.
 If container walls, housings or pipelines are not metal, it is possible to measure from the outside.
 This even makes it possible to completely uncouple the measurement from the process through suitable windows made of non-metallic materials.
 This is especially interesting in the use of aggressive, abrasive or coarse materials or in cases of extreme pressures and temperatures.
 The ProGap can also be used under difficult conditions such as high operating temperatures and pressures with the help of a process-adapter.
 The use of microwaves also ensures a high level of insensitivity to any caking on the sensor window.

 The transmitter and receiver are installed by screwing into a G 1 ½" threaded connection.

 The device can be installed at any installation height.